o-gs/dji-firmware-tools/README.md

 When working on a firmware version for which no symbols are available, you may want to use a version with symbols for reference in naming.

+If you are looking for a best FW version for reference symbols, or you do not care for FW versions at all and just want the most complete symbols - check size of MAP file.
+MAP file mostly contains manually-named symbols, so the largest one will be for firmware version on which more reversing work was done.